msalemor/gorag/README.md

 According to our store's policy, we offer a 30-day return policy on most items.
 To be eligible for a return, the item must be in new and unused condition, and you must have the original receipt or proof of purchase.
 If you'd like to initiate a return, please contact our customer service team!
 ```

-- `gorag ui`: In this mode the CLI ingests an FAQ, breaks the FAQ into chunks, stores the chunks in SQLite, and exposes a two APIs endpoints to chat and perform a RAG query.
+- `gorag ui`: In this mode, the CLI ingests an FAQ, splits the FAQ into chunks, stores the chunks and resulting vectors in SQLite, and exposes a two APIs endpoints to chat and perform a RAG query.

 ```text
 POST http://localhost:8080/api/chat